 Son Charles H. Gribble (1922- ? ) was born in about 1922 in Beaver County, PA.

 Daughter Mary E. Gribble (1928- ? ) was born on March 28, 1928 in Columbus, OH.
 As a teenager, she dwelled with her parents at 270 Morrill Avenue in Columbus.
 In 1945, when she was age 17, she took out a marriage license with 27-year-old laborer and World War II veteran Roy O. Bailey (May 18, 1918- ? ), son of Robert W. and Fria (Hill) Bailey of Mason County, WV.
 There is no evidence that a wedding took place.

-Daughter Betty Marie Gribble (1931- ? ) was born in 1931.
-At the ae of 22, she lived in the Columbus area and was employed as a machine operator.
-On April 18, 1953, she was joined in marriage with 21-year-old Homer Floyd Gadd ( ? - ? ), son of Homer J. and Alma L. (Lanhan) Gadd.
+Daughter Betty Marie Gribble (1930- ? ) was born on Sept.
+12, 1930.
+At the age of 22, she lived in the Columbus area and was employed as a machine operator.
+On April 18, 1953, she was joined in marriage with 21-year-old Homer Floyd Gadd (Dec.
+2, 1931-2012), son of Homer J. and Alma L. (Lanhan) Gadd.
 The couple's marriage endured the ups and downs of 59 years.
 Together they produced three children -- David Gadd, Barbara Dowden and Karen Bates.
-At the time of marriage, he earned a living as an office worker.
+At the time of marriage, Homer earned a living as an office worker.
 He went on to a career with Merck & Company, from which he retired.
 They belonged to St. Ladislas Church.
 Homer passed away on June 7, 2012 as a patient in Grant Medical Center.
 His mass of Christian burial was held at the family church, led by Fr.
 Rodney Damico.
 Interment of the remains was in St. Joseph Cemetery, Lockbourne, OH.
 The Columbus Dispatch published an obituary.

 ~ Son Frank Fuller Gribble ~